sodacorsair/learngit/readme.txt

-Git is a distributed modified version control system.
+Git is a distributed modified version control system under a GPL.
 Git is free software.